tomdyson/singer-tracker/README.md

 ## Acknowledgements

-- This project uses the MobileNet-SSD model for person detection.
 - OpenCV is used for image processing and computer vision tasks.

 ## Future Improvements

-- Implement angle calculation for motor control
 - Add support for multiple camera views
 - Improve tracking persistence when a person is temporarily obscured
 - Implement a graphical user interface for easier control